Proving Child Citizenship After a Parent’s Naturalization

 Again, children born out of wedlock or with parents who have separated may have additional requirements.

-CitizenPath makes the process easier and guarantee’s USCIS will approve your application.
-In addition to your prepared form, CitizenPath provides you with a set of personalized filing instructions.
-Our filing instructions are customized to your answers in the application so you know what to do for your specific situation.
-The filing instructions provide detailed directions on supporting documents, how to organize your application, and where to mail it.
+CitizenPath makes the application process easier and offers a money-back guarantee.
+We help you obtain a Certificate of Citizenship or you pay nothing.
+In addition to your prepared form, CitizenPath provides you with a set of personalized filing instructions that includes a detailed checklist of supporting documents, directions on how to organize your application, and where to mail it.
 Our customers start for free and pay only at the end once they confirm eligibility and complete the form.
 Learn more >>

 To apply for a child's passport, you'll need to submit Form DS-11, Application for a U.S. Passport.
 You can find it online on the U.S. Department of State website.
 Additionally, some government facilities like public libraries and post offices have resources to help you.